Sparse systems with high local multiplicity: Multiplicity of one point on one hypersurface

-Then, if no polynomial of degree at most $\mu-1$ vanishes over $A$, and $\mb 1$ is an isolated root of a nonzero polynomial $f$ with multiplicity $\mu$, then $\mu \le \sigma(n,m)$. \end{proposition}

-\begin{proof} As pointed out in the proof of Lemma~2.5 in \cite{DP}, it is easy to see that for any nonzero vector $\lambda \in \C^{n+ \mu -1 \choose n}$, $\lambda$ lies in the {\em left} kernel of $A^{(\mu-1)}$ if and only if the nonzero polynomial of degree up to $\mu-1$ with vector of coefficients $\lambda$ vanishes over $A$.
-On the other side, $c$ lies in the {\em right} kernel of one of the matrices $A^{k}$ if and only if $f$ vanishes at $\mb 1$ with order at least $k$.
+\begin{proof} As pointed out in the proof of Lemma~2.5 in \cite{DP}, it is easy to see that for any non-zero vector $\lambda \in \C^{n+ \mu -1 \choose n}$, $\lambda$ lies in the {\em left} kernel of $A^{(\mu-1)}$ if and only if the non-zero polynomial of degree up to $\mu-1$ with vector of coefficients $\lambda$ vanishes over $A$.
+This proves item (i).